Could broken plan living be the answer to a more flexible layout? Designers reveal how to get it right in your home

 3. Using changes in floor level

-If possible, varying the floor levels within an open plan space is a great way to create distinct zones.
+If possible, varying the floor levels within an broken plan space is a great way to create distinct zones.

-Not only will a double-sided fireplace provide an instant focal point in an otherwise open plan space, but it will also inject some warmth and character — plus, this type of fireplace can make a great room divider with a purpose.
+Not only will a double-sided fireplace provide an instant focal point in an otherwise open plan space, but it will also inject some warmth and character – plus, it can make a great room divider with a purpose.

 5. Install half walls as permanent divides